Estate and Disability Planning Video Series

 Government Long-Term Care Benefits discusses Medicaid, Income Limits and Caps, Medicare, Home Health Aides, Home Health Care, Nursing Home Care, Assisted Living Facilities, Long-Term Care Insurance, Nursing Home Costs, Resource Rules, Lookback Period, Pensions, VA Pension Benefits, Net Worth Test, and more.

-Video about the Law Office of Donald D. Vanarelli
+Video about the Law Office of Vanarelli & Li, LLC

-The Law Office of Donald D. Vanarelli is committed to protecting the legal rights and financial resources of seniors, the disabled and their families, and families in conflict.
+Vanarelli & Li, LLC is committed to protecting the legal rights and financial resources of seniors, the disabled and their families, and families in conflict.
 We provide legal services in the areas of elder law, estate planning, trust administration, special education, trial advocacy and special needs planning.
 We assist clients and families in conflict through dispute resolution services, including probate litigation, will contests, contested guardianships, administrative appeals, elder abuse trials and elder mediation.
 At all times, we strive to meet the highest ethical standards while serving clients in a caring, compassionate and respectful manner.

 Video Spotlight: On Certified Elder Law Attorneys